cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023_unfolding/unfolding_exercise.md

 ## POI correlations

-In addition to the cross-section measurements it is very important to publish covariance information of the measured cross sections.
+In addition to the cross-section measurements it is very important to publish covariance or correlation information of the measured cross sections.
+This allows the measurement to be properly intepreted or reused in combined fits.

-The correlation matrix can be extracted from the covariance matrix after the fit.
+The correlation matrix or covariance matrix can be extracted from the results after the fit.
 Here we can use the `FitDiagnostics` or `MultiDimFit` method.

 ``` shell
 combineTool.py -M FitDiagnostics --datacard ws_full.root --setParameters r_zh_250_400=1,r_zh_150_250noj=1,r_zh_75_150=1,r_zh_150_250wj=1,r_zh_gt400=1 --redefineSignalPOIs r_zh_75_150,r_zh_150_250noj,r_zh_150_250wj,r_zh_250_400,r_zh_gt400  --robustHesse 1 -n .full_model --X-rtd FAST_VERTICAL_MORPH